c-ola/minisrc-assembler/README.md

 # minisrc-assembler
-Customizable RISC Assembler.
+Customizable RISC Assembler by describing a language in yaml or json.
-Made this for ELEC374 Digital Systems Engineering
+Originally made this for ELEC374 Digital Systems Engineering

-NOTE: Only outputs to hex
+Note: One feature that could be missing that is useful is custom ways to interpret values.
+At the moment you technically could do whatever you want in things like branch instructions through the opcode and extra formats, however the configurations for that would be very clunky.
+There might be a way to solve this similar to how conditions are done, however it is difficult for me to describe.

 ## Usage
-Flag `-x` (`--hex`) makes the numbers output in hexadecimal to the file in utf-8.
+Flag `-x` (`--hex`) makes the numbers output in hexadecimal to the file in utf-8.\
-`-b` makes it output binary in utf-8.
+`-b` makes it output binary in utf-8.\
 No flag (default) will cause it to write to the file as binary (no encoding)
 ```sh
 python3 minisrc-asm.py -s <ASM_INPUT_FILE> -o <OUTPUT_FILE>